TaiyoHimitsu/valentine.github.io/README.md

 ## How to View

-To experience "Will You Be My Valentine?", simply visit [https://byquangthanh.github.io/valentine.github.io/](https://byquangthanh.github.io/valentine.github.io/) from any modern web browser.
+To experience "Do you love me lalove?", simply visit [https://byquangthanh.github.io/valentine.github.io/](https://byquangthanh.github.io/valentine.github.io/) from any modern web browser.

 ## How to Contribute